What is unexplained infertility?

 - just keep trying

-- have simple fertility treatment such as intrauterine insemination (IUI)
+- have simple fertility treatment such as intrauterine insemination (also known as IUI or artificial insemination)

 |40% or above||You have a good chance of avoiding the need for costly fertility treatments.
 Keep trying and if not pregnant after 6-12 months get advice from a fertility specialist about the next steps|